Programme “Territories, Resistance, Freedom”

 Inês Valle is a curator, artist, and creative producer whose practice is driven by international and interdisciplinary collaboration.
 She holds a BA in Fine Arts (Painting) and an MA in Curatorial Studies from the Faculty of Fine Arts, University of Lisbon.
 She is the founder of The CERA PROJECT, a non-profit cultural organisation that fosters artistic dialogue between the Global North and South, promoting narratives beyond Western frameworks.
 Valle has collaborated with leading institutions, including Centro Cultural de Belém, Museu Coleção Berardo, CAM – Centro de Arte Moderna Gulbenkian, Canberra Contemporary Art, the National Museum of Lagos, and Artspace Aotearoa.
 At CAM Gulbenkian, she coordinated the Portuguese strand of the European lighthouse project Bauhaus of the Seas Sails.
 Her curatorial work spans mainly Europe, Africa and the Middle East and includes exhibitions with artists such as Ângela Ferreira, António Ole, Ai Weiwei, Edson Chagas, Pablo Bartholomew, Fábio Colaço, Marcelo Brodsky, Miguel Palma, Nikki Luna, Khaled Jarrar and Graeme Williams.
 Increasingly, her projects emphasise co-creation, community engagement, and transdisciplinary research, addressing questions of identity, ecology, postcolonial memory, and urban transformation.

-In the framework of this art and research residency at the CERA PROJECT, Rui Macedo and Inês Valle will conduct community participatory sessions in Portugal and in India.
+Within the framework of this art and research residency at The CERA PROJECT, Rui Macedo and Inês Valle will conduct several community-participatory sessions both in Portugal and India.

 ©Images courtesy of the Orient Foundation.